A Libertarian Jesus?

-By Jan Golan
+By Ian Golan

 Though prevalent amongst libertarians, the phrase “taxation is theft” is slightly imprecise, as governmental confiscation of our assets is best described by the word extortion.
 The threat of the state, sending their mercenaries to make one pay the “price for civilization”, even if they may kill one in the process, is ever present.
 Therefore, a libertarian worldview is inevitably against extortion.
 Any credible threat against our lives to achieve desired means without an initiation of aggression from our side is considered inherently immoral, by any libertarian philosopher.